 Lapland coast to mountains

 Travel through Swedish Lapland from the coast to mountains in 5 days!
 Discover the modern city of Luleå and visit UNESCO World Heritage, before continuing towards the mountain village of Abisko and even up to the world famous Aurora Sky Station.
 The distance (approx. 440km) between Luleå and Abisko you will travel by train over one of Europe’s northernmost train routes.
 You will cross the Arctic Circle and travel through endless forests in one of the world’s most unique landscapes.
-To complete your holiday you can choose from additional activities like visiting the world’s first ICEHOTEL, or the Norwegian fjord city Narvik, you may also opt for a Snowmobile Safari into the Abisko National Park.
+To complete your holiday you can customize your holiday with optional activities like, Snowmobile Safari into the Abisko National Park, Snowshoe walking, Ice Fishing, Dog Sledding and Northern Lights Tours.

 Luleå, 150 km below the Arctic Circle